-The other day I made a post on how to declutter your phone but as a full time 247 desktop user, I know that my laptop can be a lot more “messier” than my phone will ever be (ya know how it feels desktop users!).
+The other day I made a post on how to declutter your phone but as a full time 247 desktop user, I know that my laptop can be a lot more "messier" than my phone will ever be (ya know how it feels desktop users!).
 But more often, you guys use your desktop more for work.

 As a fact, you bloggers and entrepreneurs, designers, business people and anyone who works on a desktop uses a computer or laptop to get their work done, right?